ukendt123/atlascity/README.md

-add mig på discord for at købe  Kastholmer#3873
+add mig på discord for at købe  Kastholmer#3873 billigt